Who can use this API

 If you meet the prerequisites and have a product that can integrate with GP Connect, you should express an interest with us by submitting a use case.

 The main purpose of the use case is to help us understand how you plan to use GP Connect APIs and the business issue you are looking to address.
-You should email your use case to us at gpconnect@nhs.net.
+You can submit your use case directly to the GP Connect team by completing a use case submission form.

 Once we receive your use case, we'll respond within 14 days.